White-washed houses and beautiful buildings in Agios Nikolaos have the sea as background.

 Trademark of Saint Nicholas is the picturesque Lake Voulismeni, a small lagoon in the center of the town, used as a small harbor where fishing boats stop.
 Dozens of legends are associated with it, mainly because of its very deep waters.
 At the bottom of the lake the Germans disposed of all their war material before leaving Crete in 1944.
 A walk around the lake is a very nice experience indeed.

 Other sights of Agios Nikolaos include the neoclassical buildings, the marina (the first marina in Crete), the island of All Saints (Agii Pantes) where many endangered Cretan wild goats are protected, Kitroplatia square with the taverns, and the pedestrian road with the cafes.
 Moreover, you'll be impressed by the stairs that are almost everywhere, as the city is built in an area with very steep slopes and roads could not be constructed.

 In front of the big tamarisk trees of the square Kitroplatia there is a small beach with sand and pebbles in places.
 Here you will find umbrellas and showers.
 Next to it there are many options for accommodation, food and drink.
 It is a perfect choice for children and anyone looking for a beautiful and clean beach, close to all amenities of a city.

 Ammos Beach is located 500m south of the center of Agios Nikolaos.
 It is a long beach which starts near the city's marina, at Nearchos Street.
-It runs near the stadium of the town and extends to the south, till the Municipal Beach.
+It runs near the stadium of the town and extends to the south, to the Municipal Beach.
 The part near the marina is a beautiful beach with umbrellas, sunbeds, showers, water sports, restaurants, and hotels around it.
 It is located near the city center and its stores.
 The water is shallow, ideal for little kids and the sea is usually flat.